Kahvi-0/Cheat-Sheets/Web.md

   [Broken Access Controls](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A5-Broken_Access_Control)

   Restrictions on what authenticated users are allowed to do are often not properly enforced.
 Attackers can exploit these flaws to access unauthorized functionality and/or data, such as access other users’ accounts, view sensitive files, modify other users’ data, change access rights, etc

+  IDOR, or Insecure Direct Object Reference, is the act of exploiting a misconfiguration in the way user input is handled, to access resources you wouldn't ordinarily be able to access.
+IDOR is a type of access control vulnerability.

    - Look for client side code that handle data incorrectly